 As you probably know, not everyone is made to be an entrepreneur.

-Some like the idea, but are far to scared to even try.
+Some like the idea, but are far too scared even to try.

-On top of that more and more young entrepreneurs see their business as a project with a start and end date.
-It’s like the Olympics, they try to win the gold medal and prepare for it like crazy and when the Olympics are over they go back home looking for the next thing to do.
-During that process they completely forget the core reason a business exists, their customers.
-Try to sell a product by telling your customers that they need to make a decision because next year you won’t be here anymore.
+On top of that, more and more young entrepreneurs see their business as a project with a start and end date.
+It’s like the Olympics, they try to win the gold medal and prepare for it like crazy, and when the Olympics are over, they go back home looking for the next thing to do.
+During that process, they completely forget the core reason a business exists, their customers.
+Try to sell a product by telling your customers that they need to decide because next year you won’t be here anymore.
 How many do you think would buy from you.

 It all starts with the reason you want to be an entrepreneur.